Dragan Ćirić

 Dragan Ćirić (Serbian Cyrillic: Драган Ћирић; born 15 September 1974) is a Serbian retired professional footballer who played as an attacking midfielder for Partizan, Barcelona, AEK Athens, and Real Valladolid.
-Internationally, he played for the national team of Yugoslavia, earning 4 caps.
+Internationally, he played for the Yugoslavia national team, earning 4 caps.

 Club career

 Early career

 After starting out at local club Srem Jakovo, Belgrade-born Ćirić finished his development at Partizan, sharing teams with the likes of Savo Milošević and Albert Nađ.
 This trio was promoted to the senior squad in 1992–93, as they won the league in that and the following seasons under manager Ljubiša Tumbaković. Ćirić conquered a further two national championships during his first spell and was the team's captain in the 1996–97 season.

 Barcelona

 In July 1997, Ćirić signed a four-year contract with Barcelona.
 Over the course of his career at Barcelona, he played 35 games across all competitions in his debut season.
 In addition into featuring in Barcelona's 1997–98 UEFA Champions League campaign, he also contributed to the team's treble conquest of La Liga, Copa del Rey and the UEFA Super Cup.
 Coach Louis van Gaal employed Ćirić primarily as a right-winger, although it was not his best position.
 After losing his spot in the lineup he was loaned to Greek side AEK Athens in a season-long move, scoring in double digits and also winning the domestic cup.
 Upon his return to the Camp Nou, he was sold to fellow Spaniards Real Valladolid in July 2000.